Music Admission & Scholarship Audition Dates for Students Entering Fall 2017

 - Winds: Perform a published solo (preferred) or etude such as those required for solo festival.
 Accompaniments are not required.

 - Percussion: Perform a published solo or etude for snare drum, timpani and keyboard percussion.

-- Piano: Perform from memory works from two style periods.
+- Piano: Perform from memory two contrasting standard repertoire pieces.